StaffanBetner/StaffanBetner.github.io/about.md

 permalink: /about/
 published: true
 ---
 I am a statistician living in Umeå, Sweden.
-When I'm not spending time in R, doing all kinds of statisticial analyses (both for work and for leisure), I am a hobby (genetic) genealogist and a choir singer (currently on hiatus).
+When I'm not using R to carry out all kinds of statistical analyses for work or leisure, I enjoy pursuing my hobbies of (genetic) genealogy and choir singing (currently on hiatus).

 ### Education
 - Degree of Master of Social Science (120 credits) in Statistics.
 Uppsala University (2018)